-Activity Description of activities Activity Description of activities Training for and raising awareness of suppliers CEOs: Hosting the Partnership Day for suppliers and introduce Hyundai's carbon neutrality strategies Employees: Offering training on the enhancement of suppliers' capabilities of carbon neutrality (Global Partnership Center) Survey of suppliers' GHG emissions and energy Investigating GHG emissions and energy consumption of parts suppliers, etc. Promoting the establishment of a supplier carbon emission management system (second half of 2023) Operation of the Supplier Carbon Neutrality Council Convening the Supplier Carbon Neutrality Council (March and July 2022) Gathering opinions on Hyundai's carbon neutrality strategies and exchange opinions on major issues consumption Review of suppliers' reduction targets Specifying suppliers' GHG emission reduction plans (criteria and targets) Promoting projects such as support for carbon reduction Providing suppliers with the carbon neutral Presenting suppliers with an implementation guide to promote carbon neutrality Establishing an in-house management system, reducing and development of support programs guide for suppliers GHG emissions at business sites/supply chain/logistics, disclosing emission information, etc.
+Activity Description of activities Activity Description of activities Training for and raising awareness of suppliers CEOs: Hosting the Partnership Day for suppliers and introduce Hyundai's carbon neutrality strategies Employees: Offering training on the enhancement of suppliers' capabilities of carbon neutrality (Global Partnership Center) Survey of suppliers' GHG emissions and energy Investigating GHG emissions and energy consumption of parts suppliers, etc. Promoting the establishment of a supplier carbon emission management system (second half of 2023) Operation of the Supplier Carbon Neutrality Council Convening the Supplier Carbon Neutrality Council (March and July 2022) Gathering opinions on Hyundai's carbon neutrality strategies and exchange opinions on major issues consumption Review of suppliers' reduction targets Specifying suppliers' GHG emission reduction plans (criteria and targets) Promoting projects such as support for carbon reduction Providing suppliers with the Presenting suppliers with an implementation guide to promote carbon neutrality Establishing an in-house management system, reducing and development of support programs facilities for suppliers and consultation on GHG emission diagnosis carbon neutral guide for suppliers GHG emissions at business sites/supply chain/logistics, disclosing emission information, etc.